MicrosoftDocs/msteams-docs/msteams-platform/toolkit/visual-studio-overview.md

 ---
 title: Build apps with the Teams Toolkit and Visual Studio
-description: In this module, learn building custom apps directly within Visual Studio with Teams Toolkit and learn to configure your app in Visual Studio, validate your app, and publish it from Visual Studio and Developer Portal. ms.localizationpriority: medium ms.topic: overview ms.date: 1/13/2022
+description: Learn building custom apps directly within Visual Studio with Teams Toolkit and learn to configure your app in Visual Studio, validate your app, and more ms.localizationpriority: medium ms.topic: overview ms.date: 1/13/2022